Birds

 Deer

-field dressing your trophy, do not cut past the front legs.
-When
+When field dressing your trophy, do not cut past the front

 |